The Department of History is committed to creating a diverse, equitable, and inclusive environment. We believe

 - Parents Network in Warwick History

-This History Department's EDWG supports the University's Dignity at Warwick Policy, adhering to the principles of inclusiveness and widening participation, and by ensuring a welcoming and productive environment, where there is equality of opportunity, fostered in an environment of mutual respect and dignity.
+The History Department's SIDCOM (formerly known as EDWG) supports the University's Dignity at Warwick Policy as well as its Social Inclusion Strategy, adhering to the principles of inclusiveness and widening participation, and by ensuring a welcoming and productive environment, where there is equality of opportunity, fostered in an environment of mutual respect and dignity.
 Our main responsibilities include: raising awareness of equality and diversity issues; identifying obstacles and problem areas; taking action to address these priorities; and monitoring the progress of actions taken.

 - Athena SWAN